krasoffski/pytasks/tasks/pyttleship.md

  - Implemented with Python 2.7/3.5 (or compatible with both of them).
  - Uses only python standard library.
  - Respects [PEP8].
- - Utilizes [REST] , as a communication mechanism.
+ - Utilizes [REST] as a communication mechanism.
  - Uses powerful of [OOP] where it makes sense.
- - Provides usefull logging.
+ - Provides useful logging.
  - Should be launched on Linux.
  - Well documented.
  - Covered by unit tests.